anshjain722/NetworkScanner/README.md

 - Shows some valid IP address as invalid **(Fixed)**
 - Very slow but I don't know if it can become better as it is written in Python which is known for being slow. **(Fixed in 2nd point in v0.2)**
   ![Speed Issue](https://github.com/anshjain722/NetworkScanner/blob/main/Photos/version1_speed.png)

-## Future Plans

-- Consider porting the whole program into Rust to make it more secure.
-- Consider adding additional network reconnaissance features for deeper analysis.